 On August 27, 1776, the first official battle of the American Revolution, the Battle of Long Island, took place in Brooklyn, New York, and it was a decisive victory for the British.
 New York fell to the Crown and George Washington was forced to retreat from the city with his army.

-Later that year, though, Washington struck back by crossing the Delaware RIver on Christmas Eve, 1776, to surprise a group of British soldiers stationed in Trenton.
-He beat them badly and then followed up his victory with another one at Princeton on January 3, 1777.
+Later that year, though, Washington struck back by crossing the Delaware River on Christmas Eve, 1776, to surprise a group of British soldiers stationed in Trenton (riding gallantly at the bow of his riverboat exactly as depicted in one of the most famous paintings of the revolution).
+He defeated them handedly, or, as some would put it, badly, and then followed up his victory with another one at Princeton on January 3, 1777.

-These victories were small potatoes in the overall war effort, but they showed the Patriots could beat the British, which gave the rebels a big morale boost at a time when many were feeling they’d bit off more than they could chew.
+These victories were small potatoes in the overall war effort, but they showed that the Patriots could beat the British, which gave the Rebels a big morale boost at a time when many were feeling they’d bit off more than they could chew.

-However, the first major victory for the Patriots came the following fall in Saratoga.
-The British sent an army south from Canada that was supposed to meet another army moving north from New York.
-However, the British commander in New York, Wiliam Howe, had his phone turned off and missed the memo.
+The first major victory for the Patriots came the following fall in Saratoga.
+The British sent an army south from Canada that was supposed to meet with another army moving north from New York.
+But, the British commander in New York, Wiliam Howe, had his phone turned off and missed the memo.

-As a result, the American army at Saratoga, led by still-loyal Benedict Arnold, defeated the British and forced them to surrender.
-This victory was significant because it was the first time the Americans forced the British to surrender, and this encouraged France, who had been a behind-the-scenes ally at this point to come out in full support of the American cause.
+As a result, the American army at Saratoga, led by still-rebellious Benedict Arnold, defeated the British and forced them to surrender.
+This victory was significant as it was the first time the Americans had beaten the British into submission this way, and this encouraged France, who had been a behind-the-curtains ally at this point, to come out on-stage in full support of the American cause.

-The British attempted to fight back in the north, but they could never make significant progress, yet neither could the Americans.
-As a result, by 1778, the campaign in the north was essentially a stalemate.
-To try and win the war, the British began focusing on the southern colonies, which they perceived to be more loyal to the Crown and therefore easier to beat.
+The British attempted to fight back up north, but they could never make significant progress against the Americans, though the Patriots themselves found that they couldn’t advance on the British either.
+By 1778, the campaign to the north had essentially reached a stale-mate, and to try and win the war, the British began focusing on the Southern colonies, which they perceived to be more loyal to the Crown and therefore easier to beat.

 The American Revolution in the South

-By 1788, the French, Spanish, and Dutch, all interested in seeing the downfall of the British in the Americas, had decided to officially team up against Great Britain and help the Americans.
+By 1778, the French, Spanish, and Dutch — all interested in seeing the downfall of the British in the Americas — had decided to officially team up against Great Britain and help the Patriots.
 The French-American Alliance, made official by treaty in 1778, proved to be the most significant to the war effort.

-They contributed money, but perhaps more importantly, a navy, as well as experienced military personnel who could help organize the ragtag Continental Army and turn it into a fighting force capable of beating the British.
+They contributed money, and definitely more importantly, a navy, as well as experienced military personnel who could help organize the ragtag Continental Army and turn it into a fighting force capable of defeating the British.

 The British Push South

 The decision by British commanders to move the war to the South appeared to be a smart one at first.
-They laid siege to Savannah, Georgia and captured it in 1778, and they managed to win a series of smaller battles throughout 1779.
-At this point, the Continental Congress was struggling to pay its soldiers, and morale was dipping, leaving many to wonder if they had not made the biggest mistake they could have ever made.
+They laid siege to Savannah, Georgia and captured it in 1778, managing to win a series of smaller battles throughout 1779.
+At this point, the Continental Congress was struggling to pay its soldiers, and morale was dipping, leaving many to wonder if they had not made the biggest mistake of their free lives.